-“We’re fortunate to have high salaries,” says New York Jets outside linebacker Joshua Martin, whose most recent two-year contract was for $3.8 million.
+“We’re fortunate to have high salaries,” says New York Jets outside linebacker Joshua Martin, who recently signed a 1 year, $805,000 contract with the New Orleans Saints, including an average annual salary of $805,000.
 “But our careers don’t last very long.”
 Making the money last is one of the reasons he’s made it a priority to attend the optional personal finance boot camps put on by the NFL.

 The reality of their short careers is compounded by the fact that many of them are totally new to managing their finances.

 “For most of these athletes the NFL is their first full-time job,” notes Carla Lide-Bugilone, Program Manager of NFL Player Engagement.
 “Having the amount of money they’re making is new for them.
 We need to provide resources so they can properly handle their money, invest it over time, and grow it.”

 But you don’t need to make millions of dollars a year to benefit from the lessons they’re learning.

 Really?
 Do you need a budget in an industry where the minimum salary for a rookie is $480,000 (signed by the NFL Players Association in 2011 and in effect through this year)?